How to Recover Deleted Files on Mac

 2. Launch the app and choose the disk that contained the photos.

-3. Click Recover to start scanning for lost images.
+3. Click Search for lost data to start scanning for lost images.

 4. Preview the recoverable photos by filtering on Pictures and make your selections.

-5. Click Recover again to get back your valuable pictures.
+5. Click Recover to get back your valuable pictures.

 How do I recover deleted files on my Mac for free?